Rule 7.1 Communications Concerning a Lawyer's Services

 2007 Formal Ethics Opinion 5.
 Opinion rules that a lawyer may use the title "doctor" but only in a post-secondary school academic setting.

-2007 Formal Ethics Opinion 14.
-Opinion rules a lawyer may advertise the lawyer's inclusion in the list of lawyers in North Carolina Super Lawyers and other similar publications and may advertise in such publications subject to certain conditions
+2007 Formal Ethics Opinion 14 - Withdrawn.
+Opinion rules a lawyer may advertise the lawyer's inclusion in the list of lawyers in North Carolina Super Lawyers and other similar publications and may advertise in such publications subject to certain conditions.

 2009 Formal Ethics Opinion 16.
 Opinion rules that a website may include a case summary section showcasing successful verdicts and settlements if the section contains factually accurate information accompanied by an appropriate disclaimer and that any reference on the website to membership in an organization with a self-laudatory name must comply with the requirements of 2003 FEO 3.

 2010 Formal Ethics Opinion 4.
 Opinion provides guidelines for participation in a barter exchange.